Skip to content

 Warning

 Autogenerate requires a running database to diff against.
-If the database isn't running, you can write migrations manually -- see the existing migrations in db/migrations/versions/ for examples.
+If the database isn't running, write migrations manually -- see existing migrations in db/migrations/versions/ for examples.

 Running Tests